What can I do at home to help with my lower back pain?

 Anyone with a body can benefit from body work.
 Kids have a lot going on!
 Birth is traumatic, even under the most ideal circumstances, and can lead to dysfunction within the body.
 Childhood is one of the most active periods in life.
 The first few years come with lots of bumps and falls as your child learns to crawl, walk, etc. Older children are often involved in very active extracurriculars.
 Good biomechanics become crucial in this age group.
 It is important to ensure that your child uses proper movement to set the foundation for a healthy body.
 When joints (spinal, cranial or otherwise) are not moving properly, they can irritate the nervous system.
 Since the nervous system runs your child’s body, this often leads to dysfunction.
 In kiddos, this manifests differently than adults.
-Ways to know if your baby is in need of care include poor sleep, nursing difficulties, colic, torticollis or constipation.
+Ways to know if your baby is in need of care include poor sleep, nursing difficulties, torticollis or constipation.
 For school age children, complaints of growing pains, ‘rolling ankles’, clicking joints or increased soreness following activity may be the first symptom of poor biomechanics and muscular imbalance.
 As holistic practitioners, we believe in preventative medicine as well as treating acute problems.
 Chiropractic care removes sources of interference, restoring function, and allows the body to heal itself.
 We are movement specialists who take pride in setting the body up to perform at its peak ability.
 Early treatment gives your child the best possible start for a healthy life!

 Is chiropractic care safe for my child?

 Chiropractors provide one of the safest care options for kiddos.
 Most quality research found less than 15 injuries in more than 120 years of pediatric chiropractic!
-Not only is it safe, but chiropractic care has shown to be helpful in treating many issues facing families including constipation, torticollis, symptoms of colic and feeding issues.
+Not only is it safe, but chiropractic care has shown to be helpful in treating many issues facing families including constipation, torticollis, and feeding issues.
 As a Doctor of Chiropractic, we use gentle touch to help soothe the muscles, joints and nerves in new babies.
-Being born is hard work and even the easiest birth involves some trauma.
+Being born is hard work.
 In both vaginal and c-section births, baby’s head is under a lot of pressure and since the head houses the nervous system, restriction here can cause discomfort elsewhere in the body.
 We often use craniosacral therapy to specifically treat restrictions within the cranium and nervous system.
 When chiropractors treat babies, it looks different than when we work with an adult.
 Much of the difference is lighter pressure.
 To treat the muscles of a new born, we use less pressure than it takes to bruise a peach.
 If the chiropractor and parents feel an adjustment is appropriate, the strength of the adjustment is similar to a key stroke on your computer.
 As chiropractors, we love treating babies because we get to see changes happen for baby- and for the new family- usually within just a few treatments.

 Being a new parent is full of tough decisions; seeing a chiropractor to help with your child’s wellness shouldn’t be one of them.